logseq/docs/pages/Filename format.md

 		  #+END_IMPORTANT
 		- ![image.png](../assets/image_1666170051566_0.png)
 		- Also refer: ((634fb104-f332-4743-904a-4827ee754bfc))
+	- #+BEGIN_IMPORTANT
+	  Remember to re-index the graph on **ALL clients** once all the files are renamed and synced!
+	  ((63500411-87b0-4d62-a9ac-5b5418bc3201))
+	  #+END_IMPORTANT
 ## Functionality
 	- **What is a `Filename format`?**
 		- In Logseq, every page is stored as an individual file on your computer, which uses the page title as the filename.
 		- However, while some special characters like `/` and `?` are frequently used in page titles, they are invalid for filename on some operating systems.
 Hence, we need a way to encode these special characters into filenames and decode them back to page titles, what we call `filename format`.
 		- The previous `filename format` Logseq used to treat page titles is `:legacy`.
 Since `0.8.9`, Logseq introduces `:triple-lowbar` as the new `filename format` with better readability, compatibility, and less ambiguity.
+		- `Filename format` is a per-graph setting, and would be synced to the same graph on other clients if you have sync service setup
 	- **FIlename format explain**
 		- `:legacy`
 		  id:: 634fb9a8-cab9-441e-b476-41fa828010ea